Working with Residents

 Don’t prepare the dwelling unit for inspection or pesticide application

-- Inspectable areas (cupboards, closets, and around appliances) are so full that the PMP cannot inspect or treat the back corners, if necessary
+• Inspectable areas (cupboards, closets, and around appliances) are so full that the PMP cannot inspect or treat the back corners (if treatment is necessary)

 Don’t report maintenance issues